DomiKamu/OhmerPrems/README.md

-**VERY IMPORTANT!:** all developments/maintenances and new subscriptions are postponed until December 1st 2018.
-For now, I'm away from my development computer. **BTW any PayPal will be refund.** Please apologize.
+**VERY IMPORTANT!:** all developments/maintenances **and new OhmerPrems subscriptions** are frozen until December 1st 2018.
+For now, I'm away from my development computer. **BTW, any PayPal will be refund.** Please apologize.
 Dominique.

 # ![](doc/images/Logo_Ohmer.png)OhmerPrems (Premium module + free)